vickymmcd/AmazonSoftDesWarriors/docs/about_us.md

  shorten it like no other.
 ### Spirit Animal:
 Sea Serpent
+### Learning Goal
+Increase knowledge of machine learning techniques and improve at code optimization.

 # Katya Donovan:
 When there is a will there is a way with her.
 Utterly unstoppable.
 Also makes a mean soufflé.